jadehopepunk/jadehopepunk/content/projects/rad-housing/index.md

 publishDate:

 feature_image: RAD_4x3.png
-feature_image_alt: A picture of the back yard at radish house, showing a raised garden bed and outdoor dining table.
+feature_image_alt: A square of half red, half green, with the words "Rad Housing" on it.

 project types:
     - Current